serendio-labs/diskoveror-ta/README.md

 To display only the Results of Entity.
 >      /diskoveror-ta/target$ java -Xmx2048m -jar diskoverorta-0.1.jar -e

-To display only the Results of Topics.
+To display only the Results of Topic.
 >      /diskoveror-ta/target$ java -Xmx2048m -jar diskoverorta-0.1.jar -t

 To display only the Results of Sentiment.